OlympusDAO/olympus-frontend/README.md

 To run the tests:

-- Run the frontend, using `yarn start`
+- In a terminal, run the testnet node and frontend, using `yarn test:e2e-stack`
 - In another terminal, run the tests, using `yarn test:e2e`

-This currently runs against a local testnet, which should be deployed and run separately.

 **Rinkeby faucet for WETH:**
 [Wrap rinkeby eth on rinkeby uniswap](https://app.uniswap.org/#/swap)